Nell44577642/PBL-1/README.md

 ### 1. Project Overview

 Our application is a Tic-Tac-Toe engine that uses a Minimax algorithm to simulate a full tree of game possibilities.
 The goal was to solve the problem of optimal decision-making in a zero-sum environment, creating an AI that evaluates every potential move to ensure it never loses.
 We built this to practice implementing recursive search patterns and to understand how heuristic functions can be used to score game states in real-time."
+The application also includes multiple game modes (Player vs Player and Player vs AI), difficulty levels, and symbol customization to enhance user experience.

 ### 2. Quick Start